ribhi21/whatsapp-chatbot/README.md

 Hi, this is the whatsapp chatbot implementation for Bureau of Academic and Student Administration of Politeknik Caltex Riau from <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a> by Pedro S. Lopez

-for more whatsapp api tutorials, you can visit by <a href="https://github.com/ngekoding/whatsapp-api-tutorial">ngekoding</a>
+for more whatsapp api tutorials, you can visit <a href="https://github.com/ngekoding/whatsapp-api-tutorial">ngekoding</a>

 ## Important thing!